technologiestiftung/umweltatlas-masterportal-v3/docs/User/Portal-Config/config.json.md

 (Example: `mammals` will shrink the resulting animal species to an acceptable range).
 Only the selection in one of the child snippets (example: "blue whale") finally performs the filtering.

-In case of using parent-child relationships, we recommend setting `snippetTags` to `false`.
 Multi-dimensional nesting (grandparent, parent, child) is not currently provided.

 |Name|Required|Type|Default|Description|Expert|